MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### Any other known issues?

-You can't delegate a subnet called **gatewaysubnet** to the Power Platform admin center.
+* You can't delegate a subnet called **gatewaysubnet** to the Power Platform admin center.
 This is because it's a reserved word for Azure Gateway Subnet feature.
+* You should not change the subscription or resource group for the VNet on which the VNet data gateway was created.
+This scenario is not currently supported.